worthingtonse/client-prompts/Ideas In Progress/QMAIL/file-types.md

-# File Types
+# QMail File Types
-There are several different file types
+There are several different file types that users can send.
+They must have a .qmail file that contains the text.
+Shared secret files help rudusing the possibility of spoofing (People pretending to be other people).
+The Avatar files are also unique to the person group receiving the email.
+Attachments are numbered.

 Code | Name | Description
 ---|---|---